streamich/react-use/docs/useScrollStepSize.md

 React sensor hook that will scroll a DOM element based on the given height.

-In case hook has called before the DOM is ready, it will return the default scroll value and it's dispatcher and will cause re-render on first available RAF.
+In case hook has called before the DOM is ready, it will return the default scroll value (0) and it's dispatcher.
+It will cause re-render on first available RAF.

-> _NOTE:_ The height should not be less than zero.
+_NOTE:_ The height should not be less than zero.

-> **_NOTE:_** DOM element height must be divided by item height.
+**_NOTE:_** DOM element height must be divided by item height.

 ## Usage